ikushlianski/investing-bots/prd/prd-001-basic-botbox/features/ft-120-strategy-validation-suite/feature.md

 ### b.
 Backtesting Engine

 -   The core simulation engine that runs a defined strategy against historical data.
 It produces the key performance metrics (Sharpe ratio, drawdown, P&L, etc.) needed to evaluate a strategy's historical performance.
+-   **Slippage Modeling:** A conservative backtest should use 0.1% slippage as baseline, then stress-test with 0.3% to see if the strategy still works.
+If a strategy shows 0.3% profit per trade in backtest but uses a 0% slippage assumption, it has no edge and will likely lose money in live trading.

 ### c.
 Optimization Suite